 Stock markets are quick to fall and quick to rise.
 Real estate, in comparison, moves at a glacial pace due to paperwork, higher transaction costs, long-term leases, and inventory imbalances.

 For example, during the 2008-2009 financial crisis, I was able to keep the rent the same for one rental property thanks to a one-year lease.
 By the time the lease expired and I was thinking about lowering the rent by 2.5% to entice my tenants to stay, the recession was over.
-Two years after those tenants first moved in, they decided to move out and new tenants were willing to pay 10% more.
+Two years after those tenants first moved in, they decided to move out.
+The new tenants were willing to pay 10% more.

 The lag in real estate performance is one of the main reasons why I published, Real Estate Buying Strategies During COVID-19.

 As some home sellers were stuck thinking the world was coming to an end in March 2020, I made a bet the stock market would rebound.
 Further, I bought another rental property from a seller who put his house on the market in April 2020.

 The key for homebuyers was to take advantage of lagging sentiment and buy real estate from “doomers.”
 Less than six months later, primary residence demand is strong.
 Thankfully, there are still some doomers are still out there today despite so many V-shaped economic indicators.

 Let’s move beyond buying a primary residence and focus on buying rental properties with an example.
 Rental properties have lagged the stock market, the bond market, and the primary residence market.
 But not for long.
 The smart money is gobbling up rental properties, mostly in big cities today.

 Why Rental Properties Are Undervalued